-Last updated on August 14th, 2018
+Last updated on March 25th, 2021

 I spend a lot of time fending off well-intentioned but time-consuming questions about what’s good to eat where in New York.
 While my knowledge is vast, it’s far from encyclopedic, and let’s face it, I end up eating at the same five places anyway.

-Sure, there’s always Tracks, and a Shake Shack slated to open shortly, but even the Shack could be considered a desperation grab when you’re in the rat warren of Penn.
+Sure, there’s always Tracks and Shake Shack, but even the Shack could be considered a desperation grab when you’re in the rat warren of Penn.
 Do you really want this underground suckhole to be your dining destination?